-This page contains the quarterly progress of the technicians hired under the Investigo program, under the responsibility of this Vice-Rectorate Office.
+This page contains the progress made in the first semester by the technicians hired under the Investigo programme, managed by the Vice-Rectorate for Sustainable Development of the Campuses.

 During these first months the botanical inventory of the Vera campus has been revised and also the inventory of the Gandía and Alcoi campuses (including them in the UMA’s google maps so that it is accessible in open access).